RetoSchmucki/regionalGAM/README.md

 * Improve function documentation
 * Add GAM function with big-data optimization
 * Include flexibility in start and end day definition
-* Include a map object for bioclimatic region to build regional datasets
+* Include a map object for bioclimatic regions to build regional datasets